krober10nd/SeismicMesh/docs/source/usrman/overview.rst

 A seismic velocity model is defined on an axis-aligned regular Cartesian grid in either 2D or 3D containing scalar values (typically the P-wave velocity speed at each grid point).

 Currently, *SeismicMesh* can read seismic velocity models from SEG-y files or in binary format.
+The latter requires some more information; see the docstring.

 Signed distance function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^